CucumisSativus/static-typing-in-python/slides.md

 * good for modeling data with different shapes (user is either Admin or Employee)
 * types do not have to have a common root
 * types from external libraries can be used here as well
+* as opposed to enum they can have different constructors

 ---